-In November of 2018, CBC Marketplace and the National Post condemned the validity of IgG/IgA food intolerance testing.
-Although they made some good points, they misinformed the public by leaving out some important positive uses for IgG/IgA food intolerance testing.
-The truth is food intolerance testing can be a good tool to help patients discover what may be giving them some health problems.
+Food intolerance testing has been condemned in the mainstream media.
+They question whether it’s valid or not.
+Although they make some good points, the truth is food intolerance testing can be a good tool to help patients discover what may be giving them some health problems.

 Last week, I wrote about the importance of identifying food intolerances.
 Identifying food intolerances and eliminating them can help prevent chronic illnesses like autoimmune diseases and it helps to improve your health and quality of life.

 The gold standard for identifying food intolerances, at the time of this writing, is doing a proper elimination and reintroduction diet.
 However, analyzing the blood for antibodies against specific foods (IgA and IgG food intolerance testing) gives the health practitioner and patient certain advantages:

 Fast results.
 Doing an elimination and reintroduction diet properly can take a total of about three months to complete.
 Even after doing that there can be some uncertainties in what you are intolerant to.
 Getting your blood drawn and having it sent to a reputable lab for analysis takes about three weeks.